-The New York State Plan for Public Employee Safety and Health (PESH), is responsible for promoting the health and safety for more than 2 million State and Local government employees in the State.
-The New York Department of Labor has been designated as the agency responsible for administering the plan throughout the State.
+The New York State Plan for Public Employee Safety and Health (PESH) promotes health and safety to more than two million state and local government employees.
+The New York Department of Labor is the designated agency responsible for administering the safety protocol throughout the state of New York.

-The Commissioner of Labor has full authority to enforce and administer all laws and rules protecting the safety and health of all employees of the State and its political subdivisions.
+The Commissioner of Labor enforces and administers all laws and rules with full authority to protect the safety and health of all state employees.

-The PESH Program consists of one central office in Albany, New York and nine district offices located throughout the State: Albany, Binghamton, Syracuse, Utica, Rochester, Buffalo, White Plains, Garden City and New York City.
+The PESH Program central office is located in Albany, New York.
+The program’s nine district offices are located in Albany, Binghamton, Syracuse, Rochester, Utica, Buffalo, White Plains, New York City, and Garden City.

 Regulations and Standards

-States must set job safety and health standards that are “at least as effective” as Federal OSHA standards.
-States may promulgate standards that are more stringent than the comparable federal standards or promulgate standards covering hazards not addressed by federal standards.
+States must ensure job site safety and health standards “at least as effective” as Federal OSHA standards.
+States may endorse standards that are more strict than the federal standards and proclaim standards covering hazards not addressed by federal standard safety training.

-The PESH Program has adopted all Federal OSHA standards and regulations applicable to public sector employment, with the exception of the Recordkeeping Rule, 29 CFR 1904.
-New York promulgated and adopted an alternative approach to recordkeeping requirements, under section 801 and administrative instructions 901.
+The PESH Program successfully adopted all Federal OSHA standards and regulations applicable to public sector employment, except for the Recordkeeping Rule, 29 CFR 1904.
+New York endorsed and adopted an alternative approach to recordkeeping requirements under section 801 and administrative instructions 901.

-In addition, the New York Plan provides the Commissioner with the authority for the development of alternative and/or State-initiated standards to protect the safety and health of public employees, in consultation with the Hazard Abatement Board, or on his/her own initiative.
-The procedures for adoption of alternative standards contain criteria for consideration of expert technical advice and allow interested persons to request development of any standard and to participate in any hearing for the development or modification of standards.
+The procedures for requiring alternative standards contain criteria for consideration of expert technical advice.
+It allows interested persons to request the development of any standard and participate in any hearing for the development or modification of standards.

-As of October 1, 2007, PESH has been engaged in the rulemaking process for two State-initiated standards, as required by legislation passed by the State’s Senate and Assembly and signed by the Governor.
+Since October 1, 2007, PESH engaged in the rulemaking process for two state-initiated standards, as required by legislation passed by the State’s Senate and Assembly and signed by the governor.